alenga-dura/alenga-dura/README.md

-- 👋 Hi, I’m @alenga-dura (Alenga_ or Alenga_dura)
+- 👋 Hi, I’m Alenga.
+I'm 22
-- 👀 I’m interested in the kkk clan
+- 👀 I’m interested in music
-- 🌱 I’m currently learning how to easily dump bodies
+- 🌱 I’m currently learning coding in school
-- 💞️ I’m looking to collaborate on world domination
+- 💞️ I’m looking to collaborate on projects to learn more coding
-- 📫 How to reach me: looking up
+- 📫 How to reach me: alencoira@gmail.com
-- My name is Alenga_ but I couldn't get that name here

 <!---
 alenga-dura/alenga-dura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.